-Within the financial services distribution, data and IT are increasingly preconditions for both the shaping of business activities (as acceptance of an insurance policy) and the development of customer services (for instance an insurance comparator).
-The dot on the horizon for SIVI is a dynamic and flexible ecosystem around digital business within the financial services industry.
+Within the financial services distribution, data and IT are increasingly preconditions for both the shaping of business activities (like acceptance of an insurance policy) and the development of customer services (for instance an insurance comparison site).
+The ultimate goal for SIVI is a dynamic and flexible ecosystem around digital business within the financial services industry.

 A digital ecosystem:

 • that is enabling chain parties to optimally support their customer in processes;

 • where the various distribution models come into their own;

 • where the use of open standards ensures

 º making optimum use of market opportunities and

 º the expression of individual differences;